 Amounts received for a disposal in excess of £10,000 are categorised as capital receipts.
+A proportion of capital receipts relating to former housing disposals is payable to the government.
 The balance of receipts remains within the Capital Receipts Reserve and can then only be used for new capital investment or set aside to reduce the Council's underlying need to borrow (the capital financing requirement).
 Receipts are appropriated to the Capital Receipts Reserve from the General Fund Balance in the Movement in Reserve Statement